 Why Save the Dandelions?

-Every year, 3 million tons of fertilizers and 33,500 tons of synthetic pesticides are used on U.S. lawns to make them look “perfect”, but these chemicals end up in our waterways, air, are ingested by wildlife, and ultimately wreak havoc on our environment.
+Every year, 3 million tons of fertilizers and 33,500 tons of synthetic pesticides are used on U.S. lawns to make them look “perfect.”
+Still, these chemicals end up in our air, waterways, are ingested by wildlife, and ultimately wreak havoc on our environment.

 The idea of pristine, manicured lawns originated in the 18th century as a status symbol among the elite, and dandelions were given the negative reputation of being a weed.
 Dandelions are one of the first spring flowers and serve as an important food source for pollinators.
 Help us #ProtectPollinators and #SaveTheDandelions by making the switch to organic lawn care!